pencil-js/pencil.js/contributing.md

 You can then start to make modification to the code.
 Here's a few useful commands.

-To build the project, you can simply run the build script once or ask it to run at each modifications you make.
+To build the project, you can simply run the build script.
+It will automatically re-build each time you make any change.

-    npm run build
-    # or
-    npm run build -- --watch
+    npm run play

-In the [playground directory](playground/), you'll find a basic HTML page pointing to the build file.
+In the [playground Javascript file](playground/playground.js), you'll find a basic setup script.
-You can then mess with the result to see your modifications in actions.
+You can then mess with it to see your modifications in actions.

 #### Check

 In order for everyone to work in harmony, we have a few guidelines.

-We use [eslint](https://eslint.org/) to check the code-style.
-Configure your IDE to follow the [code-style](.eslintrc) or run the linting script.
+We use [eslint](https://eslint.org/) to check the code-style with a linting script.

     npm run lint